-The new system have been developed in Italy [6] and it is an upgrade of the seismic dilatometer (SDMT) introduced by [8].
-The SPDMT module is a probe outfitted with two uniaxial (vertical) geophones, spaced 0.604 m, for measuring the P-wave velocity $V_P$ , along with two uniaxial (horizontal) geophones, spaced 0.500 m, for measuring the S-wave velocity $V_S$ .
+The new system equiped with two additional receivers for Vp measurements is an upgrade of the seismic dilatometer (SDMT) introduced by [8].
+The SPDMT module is a probe outfitted with two uniaxial (vertical) geophones, spaced 0.604 m, for measuring the P-wave velocity V_P, along with two uniaxial (horizontal) geophones, spaced 0.500 m, for measuring the S-wave velocity V_S.
 Geophones have appropriate frequency and sensitivity characteristics to determine the seismic wave train arrival according to [9].
 The seismic signal, acquired by the geophones, is amplified and digitized at depth.
 The recording system consists of one channel for each geophone, having identical phase characteristics and adjustable gain control.
-Usual sampling intervals of 50 μs and 200 μs are used respectively for P- and S-waves.
-Two different seismic sources have been used to genarate a seismic wave train at the ground surface: an impulsive source, such as 10 kg hammer hitting circular steel plate is used as P-wave generator; S-waves are generated using 10 kg sledge hammer hitting horizontally a steel rectangular base pressed vertically against the soil by penetrometer foot and oriented with its long axis parallel to the axis of the receivers, in order to offer the highest sensitivity to the generated shear wave.
+Usual sampling intervals of 50 μ s and 200 μ s are used respectively for P- and Swaves.Two different seismic sources have been used to genarate a seismic wave train at the ground surface: an impulsive source, such as 10 kg hammer hitting circular steel plate is used as P-wave generator; S-waves are generated using 10 kg sledge hammer hitting horizontally a steel rectangular base pressed vertically against the soil by penetrometer foot and oriented with its long axis parallel to the axis of the receivers, in order to offer the highest sensitivity to the generated shear wave.